Skip to main content

 How many people use AI tools in China?

 By December 2025, 602 million people in China were using generative AI tools, representing a 42.8% national adoption rate.
-This number grew 141.7% year on year, making China the fastest-growing AI consumer market in the world.
+This number grew 141.7% year on year, making China the fastest-growing AI consumer market globally.

 What is DeepSeek and why did it matter?

 DeepSeek is a Hangzhou-based AI startup that released open-source models rivalling leading Western systems at dramatically lower cost.
-Its R1 reasoning model matched OpenAI's o1 performance, challenging the assumption that frontier AI requires billions in investment.
+Its R1 reasoning model matched OpenAI's o1 performance, challenging assumptions about frontier AI investment requirements.

 Which Chinese AI app has the most users?